-Last month, the New York Times noted in the Effort to Restore Children’s Play Gains Momentum that “scientists, psychologists, educators and others who are part of the play movement say that most of the social and intellectual skills one needs to succeed in life and work are first developed through childhood play.”
+If you want your kids to get into college, let them play, say experts from Harvard professors to preschool directors.
+“Scientists, psychologists, educators and others who are part of the play movement say that most of the social and intellectual skills one needs to succeed in life and work are first developed through childhood play,” reports the New York Times in Effort to Restore Children’s Play Gains Momentum.

-In today’s competitive world, play seems frivolous and purposeless.
 Yet play is exactly what kids are in dire need of, child experts are saying, for their mental health and their future success.
+Here is what people are saying:

 Most child development experts agree . . . that play is the foundation of intellectual exploration.
 It’s how children learn how to learn.
 Abilities essential for academic success and productivity in the workforce, such as problem solving, reasoning, and literacy, all develop through various kinds of play, as do social skills such as cooperation and sharing.
 (Susan Linn, Harvard psychologist and author of The Case for Make Believe: Saving Play in a Commercialized World, in an article at Babble, October 16, 2009)